Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 Shop Fee Break-Even Round Trip

-If a $15 shop is 25 miles away round trip, you’re already in the red on mileage alone.
-That’s before you spend an hour on the shop and report.
+If a $15 shop is 25 miles away round trip, you’re already in the red on mystery shopping mileage alone — before you’ve spent an hour on the shop and report.

 🚗 Break-Even Mileage Calculator